 Seek peace, and pursue it.

-The international project Tree of Peace is based on the true story of an ordinary and insignificant human.
+The international initiative Tree of Peace is based on the true story of an ordinary and insignificant human.
 A soldier.
-Such people are several millions today.
 That ordinary and insignificant one among millions is my great-grandfather Ondrej.
 He was born in Lalinok, a small village in the territory of present-day northwest Slovakia.
 Lalinok is today a part of Divinka village.
 Our family has lived in these hills certainly since the beginning of the 16th century.
-The direct written sources about Sobola family of Lalinok are from 1580, 1641 or from 1770 and 1780.
+The direct written sources about the Sobola family of Lalinok are from 1580, 1641 or from 1770 and 1780.